metagol/metagol/README.md

 metagol:min_clauses(Integer). % default 1
 ```

-The user can also specify a max solution length, as follows.
+The user can also specify a maximum solution length as follows.

 ```prolog
 metagol:max_clauses(Integer). % default 6